Frierend/digital-library-analytics/README.md

 - **Borrowing Trends**: Time series analysis with moving averages and peak annotations
 - **Rating Distribution**: User satisfaction analysis across the collection
 - **Device Usage**: Cross-platform usage patterns

+### 🔍 Book Search
+- **Individual Book Analytics**: View detailed borrowing transactions and metrics for specific books
+- **Personalized Recommendations**: Discover books that users who borrowed this one also tend to borrow
+- **Device Distribution**: Analyze how different devices are used for specific books
+- **Top Users**: Identify the most active borrowers for each book
+- **Association-Based Suggestions**: Recommendations powered by association rules

 ### 🔗 Association Rules
 - **Automated Rule Mining**: Uses Apriori and FP-Growth algorithms